-In determining the investment strategy for the default for the year to 31 December 2022, the Trustee received formal written investment advice from their investment consultants and considered this at its 22 June 2022 Investment Subcommittee (ISC) meeting.
+In determining the investment strategy for the default for the year to 31 December 2023, the Trustee with the help of its Investment Advisor wrote to the final remaining member of the Default strategy on 15th September 2023 to make them aware of their investment strategy risk profile and to explain that alternative funds were available on the platform that may provide better risk adjusted returns given the member's term to retirement.
 As part of this, the Trustee considered the trade-off between risk and expected returns when establishing the balance between different kinds of investments.